alonso-herreros/uni-swit-lab1/README.md

 | Alonso Herreros Copete          | 100493990  |
 | Ismael Martín de Vidales Martín | 100496143  |

+### Scope and limitations

+The project focuses on complying with the requirements specified in the [Lab Guide](Lab%20Guide.pdf).

 ## Compilation

 Use the provided `Makefile` to compile.